cplett/cplett.github.io/page/crest/1-ensemble.md

 # {{ page.title }}

-## Ensemble Generation

-The main feature of **CREST** is the generation of an ensemble and searching for the global minimum of a structure.
+The main feature of **crest** is the generation of an ensemble and searching for the global minimum of a structure.
 This can be done with

 ```bash
 crest struc.xyz
 ```

+This results to a file called `crest_best.xyz` containing the best conformer found, `crest_conformers.xyz` containing the conformer ensemble sorted by energy and without duplicates, and the `crest_rotamers.xyz` file containing an ensemble of rotamers sorted by energy.

-Typical features of **xtb** can be used also with **CREST**, for example implicit solvation and the different GFN methods.
-The command line flags are similar to **xtb**.
+Many features of **xtb** can be used also with **crest**, for example, implicit solvation and the different GFN methods.
+The command line flags are similar to **xtb**, *e.g.,* `--alpb <solvent>` or `--gfnff`.
-You can define the number of cores to use with the **-T** argument. \\
+You can define the number of cores to use with the **-T** argument.
+All available flags are listet in the [documentation](https://crest-lab.github.io/crest-docs/page/documentation/keywords.html).

+**crest** comes with mostly robust defaults.
+However, setting robust defaults covering the complete chemical space is not possible.
+Therefore, it might especially for NCI complexes be necessary, to adjust these defaults.
+More on this is explained in the [respective chapter](page/crest/nci).

+{% include warning.html content='Per default, **crest** generates an ensemble with structures in a certain energy window, *e.g.*, for a conformer searches per default 6 kcal/mol.
+Every conformer above this window will be discarded and is lost forever.
+Especially, for electronicially challenging systems were the applied method, *e.g.*, GFN2-xTB, is expected to have larger errors, important conformers are lost and cannot be recovered by following ensemble refinments.
+Thus, it is very important to increase the energy window for such cases with the `--ewin <REAL> flag.'%}

 As an example, compute the ensemble of histidine including implicit water solvation.